dsebastien/softwareArchitectureNotes/event-driven.md

 ## CQRS \(Command Query Responsibility Segregation\)

+* often problematic
 * separate components that read and write to the permanent store
-* separate models approach: often problematic
 * two separate models \(actually separate components\)
-    * one to deal with updates
+  * one to deal with writes \(updates\)
   * one to deal with reads
-*
+* commands either produces events, throws error or nothing happens

+* queries only return data, free from side effects

+* separated storage, optimized for each side

+* event updates consumed by all consumers

+* event handled only once: command